rpires71/milestone2/README.md

 ---

-### Microsoft Edge and Google Chrome
+### Microsoft Edge, Mozilla Firefox and Google Chrome

-Renowned for their speed, stability, and comprehensive developer tools, Google Chrome and Microsoft Edge are modern, widely used web browsers.
+Renowned for their speed, stability, and comprehensive developer tools, Google Chrome, Mozilla Firefox and Microsoft Edge are modern, widely used web browsers.

-For ensuring a crucial responsive design, both these browsers provide features for previewing and testing websites with various device resolutions and screen dimensions, which in the context of this project served the purpose of checking performance across mobile, tablet, and desktop devices.
+For ensuring responsive design, all three browsers include features that allow developers to preview and test websites across a range of device resolutions and screen sizes.
+In the context of this project, these capabilities were used to evaluate performance across mobile, tablet, and desktop devices.

-Both browsers offer developer tools that deliver functionality such as advanced debugging, including live editing of HTML and CSS, accessibility evaluation, performance analysis, and network inspection.
+Each of these browsers offers developer tools that provide advanced debugging functionality, including live editing of HTML, CSS, and JavaScript, as well as accessibility evaluation, performance analysis, and network inspection.

-Layout issues, scripting faults, and accessibility problems can be detected and addressed efficiently.
+Layout inconsistencies, scripting errors, and accessibility issues can therefore be efficiently detected and resolved.

-Furthermore, both browsers enhance the development workflow through integrations and support for extensions.
+Furthermore, these browsers enhance the development workflow through seamless integration with modern frameworks, version control tools, and support for developer extensions.

-Using both these browsers throughout the project ensured that the website was thoroughly tested and optimised for a broad range of target users, delivering a consistent cross-device user experience.
+Using these browsers throughout the project ensured that the website was thoroughly tested and optimised for a diverse range of target users, delivering a consistent and reliable cross-device user experience.

 ---